buzzqw/TUS/OBSS/markdown-separati/en/44-the-monsters.md

 - **Languages**: Common, Expiran
 - **Challenge**: 4 (1100 XP)

 ***Regeneration***.
-The Putrid Ghoul regenerates 5 Hit Points per round except when in full sunlight or has taken Light damage in the previous round.
+The Putrid Ghoul regenerates 5 Hit Points per round except when in full sunlight or when it has taken Light damage in the previous round.
 If the Putrid Ghoul is in a cemetery, it recovers 10 Hit Points per round.

 **Actions*Claws.** Melee Weapon Attack*: +6 to hit, reach 2 m, one target.